hmoorerg/HenryMoore.us/README.md

-# HenryMoore.us
+# [HenryMoore.us](HenryMoore.us]
-My minimal resume website.
+A clean and minimal resume website built from scratch with pure HTML and CSS.

-Built from scratch using HTML/CSS.
+Simplicity was the core focus — no frameworks, no build tools, just fast iteration and full control over the design.